cds-snc/canadalogin-user-selfservice-webapp/docs/developer guides/code review guidance.md

 - [ ] UI states (loading, error, empty, etc.) are handled
 - [ ] Keyboard navigation and screen reader accessibility are preserved
 - [ ] No obvious layout or styling bugs
+- [ ] UI flows properly in both mobile and desktop viewport sizes

 ### 🗣️ Feedback Style